Best Destiny 2 Hunter Void Builds for PvE and PvP

 • Fragments: Echo of Starvation, Echo of Persistence, Echo of Remnants, and Echo of Obscurity.

-• Helmet: Void Siphon, Heavy Ammo Finder, and Heavy Ammo Scout
+• Helmet: Void Siphon, Heavy Ammo Finder, and Super Font.

 Gameplay Loop

 Gyrfalcon’s Hauberk does practically everything.
-Essentially, the goal is to go Invisible through your dodge, exit Invisibility, gain Volatile Rounds, kill a Volatile enemy, and thus, re-enter Invisibility through Stylish Executioner and continue the cycle of exiting Invis, getting a kill on a Volatile enemy and repeating.
+Essentially, the goal is to go Invisible through your dodge, exit Invisibility, gain Volatile Rounds, kill a Volatile enemy, and thus, re-enter Invisibility through Stylish Executioner and continue the cycle of exiting invisibility, getting a kill on a Volatile enemy, and repeating.

 Adding in Devour grants you both Healing and Invisibility on kill.
 Then, once you add a Repulsor Brace weapon on top of this (which provides an overshield when defeating a Void-debuffed target), you become practically unkillable, weaving in and out of Invisibility with a tanky overshield and full health on kill.